About JOIN-HD

 What is JOIN-HD

 JOIN-HD is a global registry for families impacted by Juvenile Huntington’s Disease (JHD).
-Open to people currently and previously affected by JHD and their caregivers, the registry collects information to build understanding of the community’s journey to guide advocacy for better care, research, and awareness.
+Open to people currently and previously affected by JHD and their caregivers, this registry collects information in a secure database to build understanding of the community’s journey to guide advocacy for better care, research, and awareness.

 By joining, participants help researchers see how JHD changes over time, what challenges families face, and what kinds of support or treatments may help.
 The registry can also connect scientists with potential study volunteers and ensure future research reflects the real needs of the JHD community.